 The Power of Positive Shopping campaign (POPS) is all set to do some radical matchmaking!

-With the harsh reality of climate change being challenged by vested political interests, British businesses can leap ahead of the crowd, becoming an inspiration to all by protecting the environment and the local economy – after all they belong together!
+Celebrating the local + sustainable: Our businesses leap ahead of the crowd by protecting the environment and the local economy – after all they belong together!

 An enthusiastic champion of creative businesses, store owner Elena Todary offers something not widely available – good quality products with a clear ethical and sustainable provenance.

-Please drop by and view work by Blue Patch members Alison Bickmore, Mary Goodman and Eleanor Nadimi at The Collaborative Store: 58 Blandford St, Marylebone, London W1U 7JB.
+Please drop by and view work by Blue Patch members at The Collaborative Store: 58 Blandford St, Marylebone, London W1U 7JB.
 Opens 11am – 7pm Monday – Saturday and Sunday 12am – 6pm.
 You can find The Collaborative Store on Facebook.